Azure-Samples/kubernetes-offer-samples/README.md

 - k8s-offer-azure-vote: The Azure Vote application is a simple sample used throughout the Kubernetes Applications Marketplace documentation.
 The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.
 - k8s-offer-azure-vote-custom-meters: The Azure Vote custom meters application is a simple sample to demonstrate custom meters usage in a Kubernetes application.
 The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.
 The application submits usage data to Azure Commerce Metering API for every vote casted per hour.
+- k8s-cluster-condition-sample: This sample shows how ISV can create or select existing Kubernetes cluster with specific k8s version in Azure Marketplace.
+Same idea can be applied to filter other cluster properties like size, node count, etc.

 ## Getting started guide